nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `edit-i INTERVIEW_INDEX [app/APPLICANT_ID] [jr/JOB_TITLE] [start/START_DATE_AND_TIME] [end/END_DATE_AND_TIME]`

 * Edits the interview at the specified `INTERVIEW_INDEX`.
 The index refers to the index number shown in the displayed interview list.
-* The index **must be a positive integer** 1, 2, 3, …​ The upper limit of valid integers is the number of interviews currently displayed in the interview list
+* The `INDEX` **must be a positive unsigned integer** 1, 2, 3, …​ The upper limit of valid integers is the number of interviews currently displayed in the interview list
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.